Department Contact Info

 Reporting and Response

 If you witness or experience bullying, see something, say something.
-You may report concerns to any adult employee, including counselors, head counselors, instructors, office staff, or directors.
-Reports may be made:
+You may report concerns to any adult employee, including family group leaders, camp managers, instructors, office staff, or directors.

-• In person to a staff member.
+-In person to a staff member.

 All reports will be taken seriously and investigated promptly.
 Consequences for bullying may include warnings, mediation, parental involvement, or removal from camp, depending on the severity of the behavior.